sydra08/notes/ruby/arrays.md

     => does not affect the original array
     => returns a new array that you will usually want to store in a new variable
   + .sort! => will sort the original array. you will not have to store it in a new one
   + .size => returns the number of elements in an array

-  *'!' is a ruby convention that says do the operation in place - modifies the receiver of the dot method*
+  + .collect => creates a new array that contains the values returned by the block (like #each but new array is returned) *'!' is a ruby convention that says do the operation in place - modifies the receiver of the dot method*
 ----